Freeman powers Braves to 7-4 win, snaps Rays’ 4-game streak

+ATLANTA (AP) — Freddie Freeman was fearing for his life not that long ago.

+Never would’ve known it the way he played in the Braves’ home opener.

-ATLANTA (AP) — Freddie Freeman homered and drove in three runs on a four-hit night, leading the Braves to a 7-4 victory over the Tampa Bay Rays in Atlanta’s homer opener Wednesday.
+Freeman homered and drove in three runs on a four-hit night, leading Atlanta to a 7-4 victory over the Tampa Bay Rays on Wednesday.

-Freeman, who was stricken with the coronavirus before the shortened season and became so ill that he feared for his life, has quickly reclaimed his place as one of the game’s most feared hitters.
+He hit his first homer of the season in the third, a two-run shot into the empty seats in right field.
+On his way to the dugout, Freeman pointed toward a luxury box where Hall of Famer Hank Aaron was watching the game.

+“I got to show off for Mr. Aaron,” Freeman said.
+“That’s an all-around good night.”

-He hit his first homer of the season in the third, a two-run shot into the empty seats in right field, and added an RBI single that capped a three-run sixth after Tampa Bay pulled ahead with three runs in the top half.
+He added an RBI single that capped a three-run sixth after Tampa Bay pulled ahead with three runs in the top half.

-The Braves snapped Tampa Bay’s four-game winning streak as the teams met for the third straight time, having played in St. Petersburg the two previous nights.
+The Braves snapped Tampa Bay’s four-game winning streak as the teams met again after playing in St. Petersburg the two previous nights.

 Tampa Bay scrapped out an unearned run off Mike Soroka in the fifth and pulled ahead for the first time in the sixth, doing the bulk of the damage after Darren O’Day (1-0) took over for the Atlanta starter.
 With two outs, Kevin Kiermaier drove in the tying run and Hunter Renfroe followed with a two-run single that put the Ray ahead 4-2.